 G. Ledge.
 Ledges or flat areas on the side of a mountain appear as protruding U-shapes that point away from the peak.

-Of course, paper maps aren’t the only topographical tool out there.
-Smartphone apps and computers can provide any topographical map you may need quickly and accurately, even beyond the reach of wifi and cell signals.
+Of course, paper maps aren’t the only topographic tool out there.
+Smartphone apps and computers can provide any topographic map you may need quickly and accurately, even beyond the reach of wifi and cell signals.

 Google Maps.
-You can turn their topographical view (complete with contour lines) by selecting the “Terrain” layer from the options menu.
+You can turn their topographic view (complete with contour lines) by selecting the “Terrain” layer from the options menu.

-Gaia.
-Iphone users can use Gaia GPS.
-It is an elegantly designed map program with topographical maps available for download.
+Gaia. iPhone users can use Gaia GPS.
+It is an elegantly designed map program with topographic maps available for download.
 You can download the maps when you have data or wifi before you venture off-grid.
 The app itself is free, but membership (which is required for offline topo maps) is $9.99.
 The app is also available to buy on Android.